ijpatricio/mingle-docs/docs/what-is-minglejs.md

 In the backend component, you can pass data that the component will have access to on the frontend.

+You can choose to keep using Ajax client - Axios/Fetch/etc.
-In addition, you get the server-side communcation of Livewire, meaning you get to make server requests just by `$wire.addTodo(todo)`.
-We'll get to that later.
+But the reality is, for the most part, you can use the convenient way of making server actions, which is Livewire.
+You get to make server requests just by `$wire.addTodo(todo)`.
 Find below a simple diagram of how MingleJS works in a page.

 ![img_2.png](img_2.png)